amugldx/amugldx/README.md

-<h2 align="left">Hi 👋I am Ammar.</h2>
+<h2 align="left">Hi 👋I am Ammar</h2>

 ###

-<p align="left">Its good to see you here 😃.
-Well, my profile is yours to search but I would recommend going to my pinned repositories section and have a look at my work.
-If you find something isn't working or could be improved, feel free to reach out on any platforms I've mentioned below.
-Thankq 🤠</p>
+<p align="left">I am passionate about everything that has to do with software development especially web development.
+I enjoy working with teams and enthusiastic people who want to solve problems through beautiful designs and experiences.</p>

 ###